Group members

 Dimuthu Hemachandra (MSc 2014)

 Dimuthu studied the Polycyclic Aromatic Hydrocarbons in Andromeda; find his MSc thesis paper here.
-Dimuthu was a faculty member at Brescia University College and is now a PhD student in Bio-medical Engineering at Western.
+Dimuthu was a faculty member at Brescia University College and completed his PhD in Bio-medical Engineering at Western.

 Andrea investigated the use of clustering algorithms in analysis of multi-wavelength astronomical catalogs.
-She completed her MSc in astophysical instrumentation at INAOE, Mexico in 2017 and is now a DPhil student at Oxford.
+She completed her MSc in astophysical instrumentation at INAOE, Mexico in 2017 and completed her a DPhil at Oxford.

 Gabe Keenleyside (BSc 2014)